DSC180B-A04-Capstone-Group-06/DSC180B-NER-Project/README.md

 # DSC180B-NER-Project
-This project focuses on the task of document classification using a BBC News Dataset.
+This project focuses on the task of document classification using a BBC News Dataset and a 20 News Group Dataset.
 We will implement various classification models and compare the results to learn about the advantages and shortcomings of each method.

 ## Webpage
 * https://dsc180b-a04-capstone-group-06.github.io/News-Classification-Webpage/